 Notes:

-- You might like to use homemade chicken broth rather than water, which is a great option.
+- You might like to use Homemade Chicken Broth rather than water, which is a great option.
 I just prefer using water for this recipe.

-Personally, I prefer to cook my black beans in the Instant Pot.
+I prefer to cook my black beans in the Instant Pot.
 This is my original recipe for Instant Pot beans, and it’s fail-proof if you’re making just one pound of black beans.

-I make two pounds of beans at one time though, since I have this 8 quart DUO Instant Pot.
+I make two pounds of beans at one time though since I have this 8-quart DUO Instant Pot.
 Doubling the recipe requires one minor change: allow the pressure to release naturally and completely, instead of using the quick pressure release.

 - Add the onion and jalapeno and cook until the onions are translucent, about 5 minutes.